 We met at the outdoor skating rink in Westerly.
 I laughed when I found out it was little S's first time skating too.
 Apparently, Julie had waited until she was 5 to try it out.
+You were just barely 3.
 Inside my head a voice was saying, "get out of here before something really bad happens."

 After you & S spent 5 minutes knocking each other down with hugs & giggles, we put our skates on & stepped onto the ice.
 It had been years since I had last put on skates.
 I immediately felt wobbly & wondered how I would keep myself upright let alone the two of us.
-Luckily, they had a bunch of milk crates near by.
-I
+Luckily, they had a bunch of milk crates nearby.
+I threw you eased you over to one, & we both kind of held onto it for a while while we got our bearings.

 It actually wasn't so bad.
 In fact, it was wicked fun.
 Little S was able to skate on her own without a crate her very first time skating!
 You tried to skate on your own, but you felt much better when you held onto something (preferably me).
 I stumbled along, trying to skate & take pictures & hold you up all at the same time.
 I was just happy to have never fallen on top of you.
 And Julie?
 While she says she hasn't gone skating since her mom had the great idea to take us all when we were kids, there she was easily skating backwards.
 Ha!